-We began to push for thinning both in the forest and inside the community.
-We formed a group we came to call the "Woodies."
-This group began with dedicated people who often conributed the use of their own chain-saws, trailers, log-splitters, and tractors.
+MCFSC began to push for thinning of the forest including within the community.
+A group of volunteers called “The Woodies” was assembled, founded by dedicated people who often provided the use of their own chain-saws, trailers, log-splitters and tractors.
 The Woodies began to remove trees on private property for individuals, donating the resultant firewood to a local agency for those less fortunate.
-As of the end of 2009, the Woodies have gotten grants to purchase equipment for use in their work and continue to do abatement on properties where the owner cannot afford the 1/4 to 1/3 cost of an MCFSC contractor.
-They have contributed more than 500 cords of firewood to the Help Center and volunteered more than 16,000 hours.
+By the end of 2009, the Woodies had received grants to purchase their own equipment and continue to do abatement on properties where the owner cannot afford the 1/4 to 1/3 cost share of hiring an MCFSC contractor.
+The Woodies have contributed more than 500 cords of firewood to the Idyllwild Help Center and volunteered more than 16,000 hours.
 In 2008, a new, similar, affiliated group, calling themselves the “Tumbleweeders” formed in the Anza Chapter.

-Early in 2003, the MCFSC received its first USFS funded grant to hire contractors to work on a cost sharing basis with the property owners.
+Early in 2003, MCFSC received its first USFS funded grant to hire contractors to work on a cost sharing basis with the property owners.
 In 2004 they hired a field supervisor to meet with property owners, make a work plan, get bids from contractors, verify that the contractors complete the work according to the plan, document the work photographically, and authorize payment to the contractors.
 A typical grant covers between 2/3 and 3/4 of the cost of the abatement.

-In 2009, the MCFSC received a FEMA grant to replace 100 shake and wood shingle roofs with fire resistant roofing material.
+In 2009, MCFSC received a FEMA grant to replace 100 shake and wood shingle roofs with fire resistant roofing material.
 They successfully completed the grant in 2016.